 Mild illnesses (such as otitis media, URI and diarrhea) are not contraindications to vaccination.

-If any doubt whether contraindication or precaution exists, seek medical provider approval before administration

-State-provided vaccine is for all children 0-18 years of age and older, regardless of insurance or IHS beneficiary status.
-See http://dhss.alaska.gov/dph/Epi/iz/Documents/ssv/Child_Eligibility.pdf.
+If any doubt whether contraindication or precaution exists, get medical provider approval before administration State-provided vaccine is for all children birth through 18 years of age, regardless of insurance or IHS beneficiary status.
+See http://dhss.alaska.gov/dph/Epi/iz/Documents/ssv/Child Eligibility.pdf

-Vaccine Information Statement (VIS) and Parental Consent:
+Vaccine Information Statement (VIS) and Parental Consent

-- Provide CDC VIS to parent or guardian, discuss vaccine risks and benefits, and obtain consent. - Unaccompanied Minor (18 years and younger): - Obtain consent from parent or guardian prior to vaccination. - Document consent was obtained in Cerner before vaccination. - Document VIS publication date. - Parents who refuse vaccines need to be counseled by Provider or RN on risks of not vaccinating.
+- Provide CDC VIS to parent or guardian, discuss vaccine risks and benefits, and obtain consent. - Unaccompanied Minor (<18 years): - Obtain consent from parent or guardian prior to vaccination. - Document consent was obtained in Cerner before vaccination. - Document VIS publication date. - Parents who refuse vaccines need to be counseled by Provider or RN.

-Preparation and Administration of Vaccines
+V Preparation and Administration of Vaccines